-- 1. In the Security Policies view of SmartConsole, go to the Access Control Policy. - Choose a Layer with Applications and URL Filtering enabled.

-- 3. Click one of the Add Rule toolbar buttons to add the rule in the position that you choose in the Rule Base. - 4.
-Create a rule that includes these components: - Services & Applications Media Streams category. - Note Applications are matched on their Recommended services, where each service runs on a specific port, such as the default Application Control Web browsing Services: http, https, HTTP_proxy, and HTTPS_proxy.
-To change this, see "Services & Applications Column" on page 267. - Action Click More and select Action: Accept, and a Limit object. - Time Add a Time object that specifies the hours or time period in which the rule is active.
+- 1. In the Security Policies view of SmartConsole, go to the Access Control Policy. - 2.
+Choose a Layer with Applications and URL Filtering enabled. - 3.
+Click one of the Add Rule toolbar buttons to add the rule in the position that you choose in the Rule Base. - 4.
+Create a rule that includes these components: - Services & Applications Media Streams category. - Note Applications are matched on their Recommended services, where each service runs on a specific port, such as the default Application Control Web browsing Services: http, https, HTTP proxy, HTTPS_proxy and quic.
+To change this, see "Services & Applications Column" on page 330. - Action Click More and select Action: Accept, and a Limit object. - Time Add a Time object that specifies the hours or time period in which the rule is active.